A Project is a planned piece of work that is designed to find information about something, to produce something new, or to improve something.

 - Expected Start Date: If you have a time-line fixed for the project, you can define both expected Start Date and Expected End Date in the form.

-- Project Type: You can classify your projects into different Project Types, e.g., Internal or External.
+- Project Type: You can classify your projects into different types, e.g., Internal or External.

-- Department: If there is an owner Department for the project, you can add that here.
+- Department: If the project belongs to, or is owned by a Department in the organization, you can add that here.

 - Is Active: A Yes/No tab, which lets you change the active status of the project at any later stage.